To Boost Exports, CanExport Loosens Eligibility Requirement

 - Legal fees associated with a distribution/representation agreement

-Large emerging markets (China, India, and Brazil) are also segmented into sub-national markets.
+Large emerging markets (China, India, Brazil and USA) are also segmented into sub-national markets.
 Export sales eligibility will apply per region.
 This means that if an applicant is active in one sub-market, it may still apply for support to target other regions of that same country.

 Contact our grant specialists for a complimentary assessment of your eligibility for CanExport: